zewenwu/terraform-aws-vpc-demo/README.md

 Please follow the below tutorials to deploy the solution architecture in the previous section:

 1. Set up Terraform with AWS Cloud account
-2. Deploy RDS module using Terraform
+2. Deploy VPC module using Terraform

 ### 1. Set up Terraform with AWS Cloud account